logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

   </figure>
 </p>

-The setup is now finalized and you can create the hopsworks cluster.
+The setup is now finalized and you can create the Hopsworks cluster.

 #### Step 1 option b Subnet in AKS network

-With this setup the hopsworks cluster will reside in the same virtual network as the AKS cluster.
-The difference is that a new subnet in the virtual network will be used for the hopsworks cluster.
+With this setup the Hopsworks cluster will reside in the same virtual network as the AKS cluster.
+The difference is that a new subnet in the virtual network will be used for the Hopsworks cluster.

-To setup the subnet, first go to the virtual network that was created by AKS, in our example this was hopsworksstagevnet154.
+To setup the subnet, first go to the virtual network that was created by AKS.
+In our example this was hopsworksstagevnet154.
 Next go to the subnets tab.

 <p align="center">
   <figure>